Louis Hjelmslev

 Louis Trolle Hjelmslev (/da/; 3 October 1899 – 30 May 1965) was a Danish linguist whose ideas formed the basis of the Copenhagen School of linguistics.
 Born into an academic family (his father was the mathematician Johannes Hjelmslev), Hjelmslev studied comparative linguistics in Copenhagen, Prague and Paris (with Antoine Meillet and Joseph Vendryes, among others).
 In 1931, he founded the Cercle Linguistique de Copenhague.
 Together with Hans Jørgen Uldall he developed a structuralist theory of language which he called glossematics, which further developed the semiotic theory of Ferdinand de Saussure.
 Glossematics as a theory of language is characterized by a high degree of formalism.
 It is interested in describing the formal and semantic characteristics of language in separation from sociology, psychology or neurobiology, and has a high degree of logical rigour.
 Hjelmslev regarded linguistics – or glossematics – as a formal science.
 He was a pioneer of formal linguistics.
 Hjelmslev's theory became widely influential in structural and functional grammar, and in semiotics.

-Life
+Early biography

-Hjelmslev was born in 1899 in Copenhagen.
-He enrolled into the University of Copenhagen in 1917 to study Romance and later comparative philology, where he studied with Holger Pedersen among others.
-His MA thesis on Lithuanian phonetics was finished in 1923 based on fieldwork in Lithuania in 1921.
-He received a doctorate in comparative Indo-European philology for his Études baltiques from 1932, and later took over Holger Pedersen's chair in Copenhagen after having been in Aarhus from 1934 to 1937.
+Hjelmslev, born in 1899 in Copenhagen, enrolled into the University of Copenhagen in 1917 to study Romance and (later) comparative philology; in Copenhagen he studied with Holger Pedersen among others.
+His MA thesis on Lithuanian phonetics, based on fieldwork in Lithuania in 1921, was finished in 1923- He received a doctorate in comparative Indo-European philology for his Études baltiques from 1932, and in 1937 took over Holger Pedersen's chair in Copenhagen after having lectured in Aarhus from 1934.